 This scenario means that, in the second half of this century, net CO2 emissions into the atmosphere must be zero and, as signatories of the “Paris Pledge for Action,” we are working to make our company part of the solution to the climate change problem.

-We have been working on this for some time; between 2006 and 2016 we reduced the CO2 emissions from our processes and activities by 4.3 million metric tons.
+We have been working on this for some time; between 2006 and 2017 we reduced the CO2 equivalent emissions from our processes and activities by 4.5 million metric tons.

 Among other projects, we belong to the Oil & Gas Climate Initiative (OGCI) along with another nine companies from the sector.
 Its aim is to share best practices and technological solutions that will spur on the fight against global warming.

 In 2016, a fund was created that will invest $1 billion over a 10-year period to develop and speed up the commercial rollout of low-emissions technologies.

 As another way to show our commitment to the fight against climate change, our CEO — Josu Jon Imaz — signed the membership agreement and leads our role in the initiative.